-Special Sessions-Descriptions
+Special Sessions

-• Harmonic analysis and Hamiltonian PDE
+Harmonic analysis and Hamiltonian PDE

-: This special session will focus on developments at the interface of harmonic analysis and dispersive PDE.
+Brief Description: This special session will focus on developments at the interface of harmonic analysis and dispersive PDE.
 Topics of active interest include: recent progress on completely integrable models, the role of decoupling in dispersive PDE, and new directions in harmonic analysis spawn by the introduction of external fields.

-Computability theory has seen significant progress in recent years, particularly in applications in Reverse Mathematics, Computable Analysis, and Algorithmic Randomness.
-For example, computable dimension has been applied to give new results in geometric messure theory via the “point to set” principle of Lutz and Lutz, such as the new extension to Marstrand’s projection formula.
+Brief Description: Computability theory has seen significant progress in recent years, particularly in applications in Reverse Mathematics, Computable Analysis, and Algorithmic Randomness.
+For example, computable dimension has been applied to give new results in geometric measure theory via the “point to set” principle of Lutz and Lutz, such as the new extension to Marstrand’s projection formula.
 There have been interactions of computability theory with classical analysis, with proofs that computability hierarchies align with the classical Bourgain classification of Baire 1 functions, and techniques such as the true stage construction being used in descriptive set theory.

 This special session will bring together workers in these areas for hopefully fruitful interactions.

-The recent worldwide shift to online teaching as an emergency response to the COVID-19 pandemic has resulted in an unprecedented use of technology in education at scale.
+Brief Description: The recent worldwide shift to online teaching as an emergency response to the COVID-19 pandemic has resulted in an unprecedented use of technology in education at scale.
 It appears that a large majority of tertiary teachers have had to change the way they teach and embrace technology, putting their hesitation and trepidation aside.
 With the abundance of newly developed online resources and novel ways of delivery, the post-COVID-19 educational landscape is set to change rapidly, skipping a natural gradual stage of continuous developmental changes to the sector.
 This development could be a welcome breakthrough, but, as never before, it amplifies the big issue: research is lagging the implementation.

 With a stark sense of urgency, this special session will bring tertiary mathematics teachers and researchers from around the world to engage in sharing the latest research findings and showcasing successful practical implementations.
 There are many pressing questions in terms of the future of mathematics lectures and the various forms of learning environments that could be designed to promote active learning.

-• Topology, geometry and combinatorics of biopolymers
+Topology, geometry and combinatorics of biopolymers

-The session will offer an opportunity to explore various hot topics in the study of biopolymers, with an emphasis on the guiding biological questions and on the mathematical, statistical and computational techniques that underlie their analysis.
+Brief Description: The session will offer an opportunity to explore various hot topics in the study of biopolymers, with an emphasis on the guiding biological questions and on the mathematical, statistical and computational techniques that underlie their analysis.
 Of particular interest are the entanglement and 3-dimensional (3D) organization of biopolymers, the action of enzymes that change the topology and/or geometry of DNA and the entanglement of DNA-RNA hybrids.
 The ultimate goal is to strengthen the research and educational bridges within this interdisciplinary field in which mathematical and physical scientists interact with biologists, and to strengthen connections across the Pacific Rim region.

-• Differential geometry and geometric analysis
+Differential geometry and geometric analysis

-Differential geometry and geometric analysis have had a central role in mathematics and physics for well over 100 years.
+Brief Description: Differential geometry and geometric analysis have had a central role in mathematics and physics for well over 100 years.
 These areas are also much studied in Australia, the US, and New Zealand.
 Our proposal is to bring together expertise from different aspects of these areas with the hope stimulating new, as well as existing, collaborative work.

 The scope will range from the more algebraic representation theoretic aspects to the geometric analysis of curvature conditions.
 Ideas might be, for example, applied to the study of Einstein metrics, the existence of, or obstructions to, special geometric structures, prescribed curvature problems including for submanifolds, and eigenvalues of the Laplacian.
 Some particular interests are conformal techniques, curvature flow, holonomy, and special geometries – for example for example Hermitian, hyperKaehler, and G2 geometry.

-• Recent advances in geometric PDE
+Recent advances in geometric PDE

-The present session aims to bring together a range of directions whose common theme is the use of geometric partial differential equations as broadly defined as possible.
+Brief Description: The present session aims to bring together a range of directions whose common theme is the use of geometric partial differential equations as broadly defined as possible.
 Examples are applications of partial differential equations to various geometric objects, including, but not limited to, the study of Riemannian, Lorentzian, Kaehlerian, symplectic and contact structures.
 In the last decades, various techniques produced new results, some of them inspired by the extensive study of Ricci and other flows, the Einstein’s equations in general relativity, geometric fluid problems etc.

 The proposed special session will also be interested in consequences for minimal submanifolds and their connection with various geometric functionals, submanifolds, complex and totally real submanifolds, as well as the study of Riemannian submersions with various classes of fibers.
 The proposed topic includes the study of curvature functionals in various contexts, comparison geometry, new curvature invariants, relations between curvature and topology, and other related topics.

+We also welcome discussions of numerical solutions of geometric partial differential equations.
 Our Special Session will welcome contributions of scholars in the earlier stages of their career development, including doctoral candidates and postdoctoral researchers whose academic interests lie in the realm of geometric partial differential equations.

-• 50 years of Communications in Algebra
+50 years of Communications in Algebra

 Brief Description: Communications in Algebra turns 50 years old in 2024.
-The journal was founded in 1974 by Earl Taft at Rutgers University with humble beginnings (at first papers were published from the author’s camera ready copy).
+The journal was founded in 1974 by Earl Taft at Rutgers University with humble beginnings (at first papers were published from the author’s camera-ready copy).
 It has now grown into one of the world’s largest algebra only journals, publishing over 5,000 pages annually.
 While publishing over the entire spectrum of algebra, the journal has established strengths in Commutative Algebra, Associative and Non-Associative Rings and Algebras, Representation Theory, Groups, and Semigroups.

 The purpose of our session is to not only look backwards and celebrate Communication in Algebra’s past, but also to look to its future and the vast amount of research being inspired by its recent articles.